 The National Popular Vote ensures the presidential candidate that wins the most popular votes nationwide wins the election and it does that by working within the provisions of the United States Constitution.

 Article II, Section 1, Clause 2 of the United States Constitution says: “Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors.”
-The winner-take-all method of awarding electoral votes is not in the U.S. Constitution.
-It was not debated at the 1787 Constitutional Convention.
-It was not mentioned in the Federalist Papers.
-It was used by only three states in the first presidential election in 1789 (and all three repealed it by 1800).

 The National Popular Vote preserves the Electoral College while at the same time making sure every vote for President throughout the country counts equally.